turlucode/ros-docker-gui/README.md

 ```

 ## Supported tool functionality
-This tool has basically two main functionalities:
+This tool has two main functionalities:
   1. **Build** ROS images which result in ready-to-use containers.
-  2. **Generate** Dockerfile and required assets for *manual build* of docker images with `docker build`.
+  2. **Generate** Dockerfile and required assets for *manual build* of Docker images with `Docker build`.

 Some more details with:
 ```sh